 The Quantitative Skills Center is located on the main floor of Miller Library.
-If you need help with any math course, you will find the answer in the Quantitative Skills Center (410-778-7862).
+If you need help with any math course (including many science, economics, and business courses), you will find the answer in the Quantitative Skills Center (410-778-7862).
 Peer tutors work in the center and they will be able to help you.
-The Director of the Quantitative Skills Center is Kerrin Ehrensbeck, kehrensbeck2@washcoll.edu, and she can be contacted with any questions or concerns.
+The Director of the Quantitative Skills Center Jesse Andrews at jandrews4@washcoll.edu, who can be contacted with any questions or concerns.